 Bitcoin continues to make headlines by setting new records on a regular basis.
 What was once a way to pay for a pizza is now worth over $50,000 per coin.

-Cryptocurrencies, such as Bitcoin or Ether, are primarily decentralized currencies that are built on blockchains.
+Cryptocurrencies are primarily decentralized currencies that are built on blockchains.
 Crypto exists as a digital currency that’s secured by cryptography and has no physical form, meaning there are no bills or coin options for spending the money.
 It has gained significant traction in recent years and the prices have jumped rapidly, though past returns are not guarantees of future payouts.

 Returns on these options can fluctuate wildly, and the relative newness of these investments makes it hard to predict future prices.